RohtashTalan/todoApp-with-mern-appwrite/README.md

 ## About
 - This TodoApp took me almost 15 hours to develop it.
-- Todo app first took ask user to signin if account found it took him/her to Dashboard Page
+- Todo app first ask user to signin if account found it took him/her to Dashboard Page
 - On DashBoard page user can create Todo Title and then Task inside Todo.
 Todo/Task saved to mongodb as per schema [Todo Modal](./backened/model/todoModel.js)
 - based on action performed by user Todo Updated/Deleted inside mongoDb and  element reload as, with every action
 - To authenticate user Project use ![image](https://img.shields.io/badge/AppWrite-brightgreen) authentication